Sharesale

 Johnson wrote Brick when he was 22.
 “I spent my 20’s trying to get it made,” he recalled.
 “I didn’t make it until I was turning 30.
 It was an eight-year process of trying failing through a lot of different methods.”

-He explains that one of his greatest frustrations in getting his movie made was the feeling like “ there’s this un-bridgeable gulf between where I’m standing and where I actually have the to make a movie.”
+He explains that one of his greatest frustrations in getting his movie made was the feeling like “ there’s this un-bridgeable gulf between where I’m standing and where I actually have the money to make a movie.”

-Meanwhile, when he asked other people get his movie made they told him pretty straight forward advice.
+Meanwhile, when he asked other people how to get his movie made they told him pretty straight forward advice.
 “They would always give an infuriatingly vague answer like, just don’t give up.
 Just stay at it.
 Just stick-to-it-ism.”

 Despite understanding how annoying the advice can be, now that he made the movie, he can say, “The god’s honest truth is that there’s no way to do it.
 It is an impossible thing to do.
 Really the only advice that does matter is to have a piece of material that you know, and you care about.
 Then don’t stop until we make it, by any means necessary.”